I Tried A "Muted French" Manicure & It Gives Effortlessness

 Now, the way I see it, the quest for effortlessness in beauty is a part of this patriarchal system we live in.
 It takes effort.
 If I want my nails to look totally bare, why not just leave them alone?
 That would save both time and money.
 Instead, I book a monthly appointment to get them shaped and glossed with a shade of nail polish that will be sheer enough to pass as natural.
 It's a beauty standard for sure, but I can unpack that — along with my desire for "natural" lashes (which I tint) and "natural" bronze (not from the sun but a Tan-Luxe self-tanner) — in therapy for years to come.

 So how do you take the French manicure and make it muted?
 It’s in the polish selection.
-I picked a base color in a sheer pink that looked like my skin but slightly pinker.
+I picked a base colour in a sheer pink that looked like my skin but slightly pinker.
 The exact polish is CND Backyard Nuptials.
-Reviewers describe the shade as, “translucent look with the perfect amount of coverage,” and “perfect if you want a clean look.”
+Reviewers describe the shade as a “translucent look with the perfect amount of coverage,” and “perfect if you want a clean look.”

 AdvertisementADVERTISEMENT